Max Mautner

 Getting Home

-After brunch, we ride.
-The route home is ~46 miles north-to-south, crossing the Golden Gate Bridge and finishing at 4th & King Caltrain:
+After brunch, we will ride home (~46 miles north-to-south, crossing the Golden Gate Bridge and finishing at 4th & King Caltrain):

 View the route →

-Expect mostly flat terrain with some rollers through Marin County.
+Expect mostly flat terrain with some rollers through Marin County, we will go at a leisure (party) pace.

 Logistics at a Glance